Will I have a scar after my septoplasty?

-Septoplasty is an operation to correct a bent (deviated) septum in the nose.
-The septum is the piece of cartilage and bone that separates the two sides of the nose.
+Septoplasty is an operation to correct a bent (deviated) septum in your nose.
+Your septum is the cartilage and bone that runs down the middle of your nose and separates your nostrils.

 You will meet the surgeon carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.